 - Aggravated stalking: Stalking and making a credible threat to someone.

-- Kidnapping: Abducting another person and intending to hold them for ransom, commit a felony, cause harm to them, or interfere with government business.
+- Kidnapping: Abducting another person and intending to hold them for ransom, committing a felony, causing harm to them, or interfering with government business.

 - False imprisonment: Abducting or confining a person against their will.